 Department: Sumer Camp

-Work Year: Seasonal (Summer Estimated May Start) Will be set closer to start date.
-(These are estimated dates that could change do to COVID-19 guidelines and the State of California/LA County).
+Work Year: Seasonal (Summer Estimated May Start) Will be set closer to the start date.
+(These are estimated dates that could change due to COVID-19 guidelines and the State of California/LA County).

 FLSA Status: Salary Position

-The CIMI Sail Instructor at Toyon Bay is responsible for providing quality instruction and leadership in the sailing program at CIMI.
-This entails providing the proper curriculum, ensuring all programs are conducted in accordance with set policies and developing educational and instructional programs to ensure the high standards of the program.
+The Summer Sailing Instructors at Catalina Sea Camp are responsible for providing quality instruction and leadership in the sailing program at Catalina Sea Camp.
+This entails providing the proper curriculum, ensuring all programs are conducted in accordance with set policies, and the development of educational and instructional programs to ensure the high standards of the program.

-The Sailing Instructors at CIMI-Toyon Bay have the responsibility to provide quality instruction and leadership in the youth sailing and summer camp program at CIMI.
+The Sailing Instructors at Catalina Sea Camp have the responsibility to provide quality instruction and leadership in the youth sailing and summer camp program at Catalina Sea Camp.